ds-modules/curriculum-guide/workflow/collecting-assignments.md

 ##### `tests` folder

 Should contain at least `__init__.py` file and `q1.py` even if you are not using tests.
 These files are needed to ensure that OK does not error.
 You can add additional question files, such as `q2.py` and so on.

 ##### `__init__.py`

 This should be blank.

 ##### `q1.py`

+The test in this file is checking whether the value of `x` is equal to 91. `x` is a variable defined somewhere in the notebook corresponding to this test file.
+You can change the two lines indicated to test for anything you would like.

 ```
 test = {